-Plans appear cheap at first glance, but not all of them are as cheap as they seem.
-You can get started for as little as $3.49 per month with shared hosting if you snag a deal likethis.
-Otherwise the Starter plan usually costs $7.99 per month, which is still quite reasonable.
+- Plans appear cheap at first glance, but not all of them are as cheap as they seem.
+You can get started for as little as $2.95 per month with shared hosting if you snag a deal like this.
+Otherwise, the Starter plan usually costs $7.99 per month, which is still quite reasonable.
 But WP plans are pretty expensive, starting at $12.49 monthly.

-Enhanced cPanel makes it easy to configure and control your sites.
+- Enhanced cPanel makes it easy to configure and control your sites (see a demo here).